djgadd/themosis-cache/README.md

-#Themosis Cache
+# Themosis Cache
-A ServiceProvider that implements `illuminate/cache` for Themosis and provides a default store driver built on the back of WP_Object_Cache.
-Requires `keltiecochrane/themosis-illuminate` implementation of `illuminate/config` for ArrayAccess on `app('config')`
+A package from the Themosis framework that implements `illuminate/cache` with a WP_Object_Cache backed driver.
+Requires `keltiecochrane/themosis-illuminate`'s ConfigServiceProvider to be setup.

 ## Install
 Install through composer: -
 `composer require keltiecochrane/themosis-cache`

 Copy the `config/cache.config.php` to your `theme/resources/config` directory, and configure as appropriate.

 Register the service provider in your `theme/resources/config/providers.php` file: - `KeltieCochrane\Cache\CacheServiceProvider::class,`